carloslfu/BBlocks.js/DOCS.md

   - *workspaces*: Tests for workspaces.
   - *playground.html*: Tests of integration of all components.
 - *demos*: All demos of this project.
+- *themes*: Styles for all objects.
+  - *default*: Default theme files.
 - *libs*: Libraries used in this project.
   - *utils.js*: Useful functions and ObjJS class for dinamically creating classes.
   - *draggable.js*: Svg.js extension for make a component dragabble.